micro/micro/README.md

    api		Run the micro API
    registry	Query registry
-   query	Query a service method using rpc health	Query the health of a service list		List items in registry register	Register an item in the registry
+   query	Query a service method using rpc stream	Query a service method using streaming rpc health	Query the health of a service list		List items in registry register	Register an item in the registry